Photo by Pixabay from Pexels

 Have you ever wondered why you don’t attract people with your heart?

-Have you wondered if they only like you for what you do for them and nothing more?
+Have you wondered if they only like you because of what you do for them and nothing more?

 Why do they trust the other more than you?

 Why don’t they tell their secrets to you; and if they do, why are you the last one to know?

 YOU DON’T HAVE TO MAKE PEOPLE LIKE YOU